By Karen A. Soukiasian

 This could be a good thing, or an annoying habit; which can become a serious behavioral issue.

-Dog licks make a statement
+Dogs lick to make a statement

 Basically, licking makes a statement about your pet’s mood, grooming habits, level of submission, signs of affection and the one we have the hardest time with, the need for genitourinary stimulation.